 - 3 cups chicken broth.
 Use any broth or stock of your choice.

-- 8 ounces Chinese broccoli.
-Slice the stems into long thin pieces around 2-inch pieces.
-Cut the leafy parts cut into larger pieces, 3-4 inches.
+- 8 ounces of Chinese broccoli.
+Slice the stems into long, thin pieces, around 2-inch pieces.
+Cut the leafy parts into larger pieces, 3-4 inches.

 - 1 cup carrot.
 Slice long and thin, around 2-inch pieces each.
 Carrot chips are super handy for this recipe.